faithkane3/zillow_project/README.md

 The goals for my work are to:

--discover the drivers of home by exploring and visualizing the data.
+-discover the drivers of home value by exploring and visualizing the data.

 -find correlations between different features and the target home values.